Tag: moonrise

 I Was Once

-Jonathan Carr and I checked out Parkertown Docks for the first time ever.
-We hung around through blue hour for the full moon rise.
+It wasn’t intentional (sunset was the goal) but we hung around through blue hour for the full moon rise.
 It so happened to be the second full moon of October, making this a blue hour blue moon rise.

 • The Moon Was a Crescent